leesga8/portfolio-website/README.md

 1. Go to https://github.com/leesga8/portfolio-website
 2. Click Green Clone button and clone repository
-3. Go to the top level of the project directory of the project in the terminal.
+3. Go to the top level of the project directory in the terminal.
-4. Connect to Github Repository
+4. Connect to the Github repository
 5. View in code editor

 ## Known Bugs